 Our Guide to Dubrovnik

-It is worth visiting Dubrovnik to see the delightful walled UNESCO world heritage site old town and stunning architecture – but it is the outstanding coastline, dependable weather, impeccable hotels, long white beaches, and diving which tempt many holiday makers to the city.
+It is worth visiting Dubrovnik to see the delightful walled UNESCO world heritage site old town and stunning architecture – but it is the outstanding coastline, dependable weather, impeccable hotels, long white beaches, and diving and snorkelling grounds which tempt many holiday makers to the city.

 As one of the prettiest cities in the Mediterranean, Dubrovnik has long been a place to see and be seen (it became very famous with celebrities in the 1970’s, but Popes have been visiting the city for many years), and it remains the most popular place to visit in Croatia – and one of the main stops for cruise liners.

 Dubrovnik is most famous for ancient stunning architecture, coupled with delightful piazzas from which to sit and enjoy the view – and it genuinely is a joy to behold.
 The city also offers some idyllic beaches which scoop top awards for crystal clear seas, despite being heavily used throughout the year.